Writing Style

 Section titled “Pedagogy”Structure learning through progressive disclosure.
 Start each challenge with the simplest version of a problem, then add complexity only after the foundation is solid.
 Make each stage build on previous work so the progression feels natural rather than arbitrary.

 Introduce one major capability per stage: one testable system behavior that builds on previous work.
 Supporting concepts can appear as needed, but each stage should add one clear building block to the system.
 Describe stages based on the capability they add, not the mechanism used to achieve it.
 This keeps focus on what the system accomplishes at each stage.
+Where current decisions anticipate future stages, say so briefly.
+If a reader is making a trade-off now that they will revisit later, a short forward reference keeps the progression coherent.

 Each new stage must be backwards compatible with all prior stages.
 CI runs clstr test --so-far, which tests every stage up to and including the current one on every push.
 A new stage must not change the external contracts (HTTP endpoints, response formats, error messages) defined by earlier stages.
 Implementations that were passing before must continue to pass.